YuxiXie/SelfEval-Guided-Decoding/README.md

 ## Running

 We show examples of how to run our method on different datasets in [`scripts`](scripts), like [the script for gsm8k](scripts/run_generation_gsm8k.sh).

+<sub><sup>[crt] This repository is adapted from the code of the works [PaL: Program-Aided Language Model](https://github.com/reasoning-machines/pal) and [Program of Thoughts Prompting: Disentangling Computation from Reasoning for Numerical Reasoning Tasks](https://github.com/wenhuchen/Program-of-Thoughts). </sup></sub>